Frequently Asked Questions (FAQ)

 - A Fire Risk Management Plan will accompany the planning application.

 As part of the pre-bid submission process prior to contract award, the IESO requires that projects proposed on prime agricultural lands complete, to the satisfaction of the municipality, a Pre-Agricultural Impact Assessment (AIA) as per the Ontario Ministry of Agriculture, Food and Agribusiness (OMAFA) Guidelines for the AIA Component One Requirement (May 21, 2025).
 The IESO also requires that completion of the full AIA (Components Two and Three) be completed to the satisfaction of the municipality within 18 months of the IESO contract date.
-RES has elected to voluntarily complete the full AIA (Components One, Two and Three) for submission to the Township of Enniskillen and County of Lambton as part of the pre-bid process.
+RES has elected to voluntarily complete the full AIA (Components One, Two and Three) for submission to the Township of Enniskillen as part of the pre-bid process.
 The AIA is expected to be submitted for review by late October/early November 2025.
 The AIA framework requires such development to avoid, minimize, and mitigate impacts to prime agricultural areas, and to design the project in a way that respects local agricultural activities.